Christian Quarter

-Description
+Description and boundaries

 The Christian Quarter was built around the Church of the Holy Sepulchre, which is the heart of the quarter, and Christian churches and institutions are spread across much of the quarter.

 Besides the Church of the Holy Sepulchre, there are the patriarchal seats of many Christian denominations, including the Greek Orthodox Patriarchate of Jerusalem, which owns large tracts of the quarter, the Latin Patriarch of Jerusalem, the Greek Catholic Patriarchate of Jerusalem, the Coptic Patriarchate of Jerusalem and the Ethiopian Patriarchate of Jerusalem, while the Franciscan Monastery of St Saviour (often called by its Italian name, San Salvatore) is the seat of the Custody of the Holy Land.

-The west–east David Street and north-south Christian Quarter Road, or simply Christian Road, are the principal market streets.
+The west–east David Street and north–south Christian Quarter Road, or simply Christian Road, are the principal market streets.
 Several hotels, including the Casa Nova Hotel and the Greek Catholic hotel, were built by the churches as places for religious visitors and pilgrims to stay.
 The quarter also contains museums, including one about the Greek Orthodox Patriarchate.
 In the southwestern part of the quarter there is a pool called Hezekiah's Pool or Patriarch's Pool that was traditionally used to store water for the area.

+The area originated as "Haret en-Nasara" (Nasara is cognate with "Nazarenes") in the middle of the area was later to become the "Christian Quarter".
+The convention of the boundaries of the Christian Quarter have originated in its current form in the 1841 British Royal Engineers map of Jerusalem, or at least Reverend George Williams' subsequent labelling of it.
+The city had previously been divided into many more harat (حارَة: "quarters", "neighborhoods", "districts" or "areas").

+The table below shows the evolution of the area which was to become known as the Christian Quarter, from 1495 up until the modern system: